jhc7ej/first_repository/test.md

 ```
 By setting the params field to 'json' we indicate that the return string will be in JSON.
 We can then use the json.loads() function to convert the returned JSON string to a nested Python dictionary.
 If a person exists in the Nationbuilder database that matches the email entered, we save their id listed in the database.
+At this point we can "login" the user by redirecting to another page, if desired.

 ### Error checking
 There are 3 things we need to check for errors so in our code: Whether the if statement could find a matching email, whether the API call succeeded, and whether the email form data was vaild.